sphamba/smear-cursor.nvim/README.md

 # Smear cursor for Neovim

-_Neovim plugin to animate the cursor with a smear effect_
+_Neovim plugin to animate the cursor with a smear effect.
+Inspired by [Neovide's animated cursor](https://neovide.dev/features.html#animated-cursor)._

 # Development TODOs